 Peppermint Schnapps – clear and mint-flavored spirit found with the liqueurs at the liquor store.
 I used Dekuyper’s 100 proof Peppermint.
 What can I say…?

-Coconut cream – found in most grocery stores in the baking or International section.
+Coconut Cream – found online and in grocery stores in the baking or International section.
 Be sure not to get coconut milk or water – these are not the same.

 Pineapple juice – fresh or canned will do.
 If canned, 100% juice is best.